Federated Transfer Learning with Differential Privacy: Appendices

 \section{Appendices}

 All technical details are collected in the Appendices.
-We first present a general informative source detection method used throughout the paper in \Cref{sec:detection}.
-The proofs of results in \Cref{sec:mean-estimation,sec:lowd-regression,sec:highd-regression} are provided in \Cref{sec:appendix-2,sec:appendix-3,sec:appendix-4}, respectively, along with some auxiliary results.
+We first introduce the background of local differential privacy in \Cref{section:ldp} and present a general, informative source detection method used throughout the paper in \Cref{sec:detection}.
+The proofs of results in \Cref{sec:mean-estimation,sec:lowd-regression,sec:highd-regression,sec:m-estimation}, as well as the corresponding single-site central DP results, are provided in \Cref{sec:appendix-2,sec:appendix-3,sec:appendix-4,sec:appendix-m-estimation}, respectively, along with some auxiliary results.

 \addtocontents{toc}{ }